Stopping Nuisance Phone Calls on Your Mobile

 If you want to see a list of blocked numbers, navigate to Settings > Phone > Blocked.

 Truecaller is an app for iOS devices that helps you peek behind the curtain of a phone number to learn who’s really behind the call.
-Get enhanced call ID information, search for any number to see who it belongs to, and link directly to Yelp! and other social networks to find the identity of the organisation making the call.
+Get enhanced caller ID information, search for any number to see who it belongs to, and link directly to Yelp! and other social networks to find the identity of the organisation making the call.

 This app makes blocking spam and scammers much easier.